Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 ### Chief Gunner - Loyalist

-The Chief Gunner's quest, which was the birthday girl, was to get everybody else to sign and write something on a piece of paper.
-It was a simple way to help her interact with as many persons as possible during the game (it worked very well!).
+The Chief Gunner's quest, which was the birthday girl, was to get everybody else to sign and write something praising her amazing skills on a piece of paper.
+It was a simple way to help her interact with as many people as possible during the game and get a fun keepsake (it worked very well!).

 ### Pilot - Loyalist && Master caulker - Curseseeker